The Peace Implementation Council and its Steering Board

 The London Peace Implementation Conference also established the Steering Board of the PIC to work under the chairmanship of the High Representative as the executive arm of the PIC.

-The Steering Board members are Canada, France, Germany, Italy, Japan, Russia*, United Kingdom, United States, the Presidency of the European Union, the European Commission, and the Organisation of the Islamic Conference (OIC), which is represented by Turkey.
+The Steering Board members are Canada, France, Germany, Italy, Japan, Russia*, United Kingdom, United States, the Presidency of the European Union (replaced by the European Union External Action Service following the entry into force of the Lisbon Treaty), the European Commission, and the Organisation of the Islamic Conference (OIC), which is represented by Turkey.

 The Steering Board provides the High Representative with political guidance.
 In Sarajevo, the High Representative chairs biweekly meetings of the Ambassadors to BiH of the Steering Board members.
 In addition, the Steering Board meets at the level of political directors twice a year.